Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/mirror.rst

    In other words, a vertex may be half this distance away from the mirror plane before it snaps to it.

 Mirror Object
-   The name of another object (usually an empty), to be used as the reference for the mirror process: its center and axes will drive the plane(s) of symmetry.
+   An :ref:`Object Selector <ui-eye-dropper>` to select an object (usually an empty), to be used as the reference for the mirror process: its center and axes will drive the plane(s) of symmetry.
    You can of course animate its position/rotation to animate the mirror effect.